hyphacoop/cosmos-ansible/examples/README.md

 | `use_cosmovisor: true` (default) | `journalctl -fu cosmovisor.service` |
 |     `use_cosmovisor: false`      | `journalctl -fu gaiad.service`      |

-The playbooks set up Gaia for the `gaia` user by default.
+Gaia is set up for the `gaia` user by default.
 Log into the node and switch to the `gaia` user to run `gaiad` commands.

 ## Join the Theta Testnet